ansible/ansible-builder/docs/definition.rst

     Please make sure that you do not specify `USER` directives in these build steps.
 This may lead to failures while building the image.
-    If you want to override `USER` setting, consider using `options.user` setting mentioned below.
+    If you want to override the `USER` setting, consider using the `options.user` setting mentioned below.

 build_arg_defaults
 ^^^^^^^^^^^^^^^^^^